KrzysztofMoch/SpotifyPilot/README.md

 # Descryption

-The app allows you to control your Spotify player, preview songs you haven't listened to in a while, and search for and then add songs to your queue.
+The app allows you to control your Spotify player, view recently played songs, and search for and then add songs to your queue.
 This App is created for **educational purposes only** and is not intended for everyday use.

 ## [Screenshots](screenshots)